hennypurwadi/twitter_Topic_analysis/README.md

 To perform 3 separated tweets analysis from Twitter in particular area location:

 - Entity analysis to find 5 most active users.
-Doesn't need cleaning proses to make lowercase, since Capital letter is unique part of the name.

 - Entity analysis to find 5 most frequently used hashtags.
-Lite cleaning with regex to make lowercase, removing URLs, special characters, etc.

 - Entity analysis to extract five most prevalent topics in the tweets.

 ---------------------